 He marched across the village green towards the noise of revelry.
 The Landlord of the Giants Head Tavern must have seen the mercs coming and erected ‘The Pen’ just in time.
 This was a temporarily fenced area that was basically the ogres own private beer garden with a shelter off to the side of the main beer garden.
 This was to help stem interaction between the outsiders and the townsfolk- so the ogres don’t intimidate any of the regulars or bar staff.
-There they could drink, eat and wrestle to their hearts content.
+There they could drink, eat and brawl to their hearts content.
 It appeared these frivolities were already in full swing.
 Barrels were hurriedly being taken out by wheel barrow and stacked under the makeshift marquee of canvas, timber and sheep skins.

 The Pen was largely Captain Paling’s idea.
 The landlord and townsfolk magnanimously helped erect it, rightly reasoning that it was preferable to having inebriated ogres staggering through the midnight streets of Grunthemsberg.